We want our customers and partners

 regulates how close work crews who are unqualified to work on electric lines can be to

 electrical wires.
-Many states, including DC and MD, have High Voltage Acts that
+Many states, including DE and MD, have High Voltage Acts that

 define clearances between energized electrical wires and personnel or work